Skip to content

 Validate specific config file:

-ai-rulez validate .ai-rulez/config.yaml
+ai-rulez validate .ai-rulez/config.toml

 With verbose output: